asgardius/midori-school/README.md

 Gentoo users can use Layla Repo https://git.asgardius.company/asgardius/laylarepo

+Debian users can use evelynrepo adding the following to sources.list (replace <arch> with amd64 or arm64)

+deb [trusted=yes] https://s3.asgardius.company/evelynrepo <arch>/

 # How to donate to this project

 If you want to donate to this project you can see  my crypto addressess at https://asgardius.company/?page_id=1870  (chia and monero at the moment)